smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 #### Navigate to the first notebook and run the training locally!

-You can navigate to the folder migration_challenge_keras_image and open the first notebook by double clicking on the SageMaker Local Notebook.ipynb notebook.
-You can run all the cells to train a machine learning model locally on the instance.
+You can navigate to the folder migration_challenge_keras_image and open the first no_ebook by double_ clicking on the SageMaker Local Notebook.ipynb notebook.
+You can run all the cells to_train a machine_ learning model locally on the instance.

 ![](https://static.us-east-1.prod.workshops.aws/public/38e35409-78ba-461d-9d90-2d96bfd20791/static/images/sagemaker101/notebook6.png)